sirkapil/plain/_posts/2017-07-10-Trapezoidal-Rule.md

 [^2]: Composite Trapezoidal Rule is much accurate than Simple Trapezoidal Rule.
 [^3]: that same length is named as _Step Size_ , denoted by _h_ and is always a positive number.
 [^4]: Link to Article [Trapezoidal Rule with non-uniform step size](/non-uniform-step-size-trapezoidal-rule)
-[^error]: As Thread is getting heavier (taking too time to render mathjax output) , so creating [new thread for error analysis](/error-analysis-trapezoidal)
+[^5]: As Thread is getting heavier (taking too time to render mathjax output) , so creating [new thread for error analysis](/error-analysis-trapezoidal)